thomasbyttebier/thomasbyttebier/draft.md

 Moreover, people traveling worldwide start to expect a subway map to look similar to the ones they know.
 It helps them navigate and understand that map more quickly.
 This is important as it means a similarly designed map now addresses the needs more accurately than a map that looks different.

-And look, all subway maps look the same everywhere in the world...
+And look, from a graphic design point of view, all subway maps look the same everywhere in the world...

 ![Barcelona, Berlin and Beijing subway maps all look the same]({{site.baseurl}}{{page.imgpath}}17-subway-maps-sameness.gif)